marvin1099/BitwardenAutofiller/README.md

 # Bitwarden Autofill Script

 This Bitwarden autofill script automates the process of filling in login credentials on desktop applications.
-It leverages Bitwarden's CLI to retrieve and input usernames, passwords, and 2FA codes into non-browser apps, solving the browser-only limitation of Bitwarden's native autofill feature.
+It leverages Bitwarden's CLI to retrieve and input usernames, passwords, and TOTP codes into non-browser apps, solving the browser-only limitation of Bitwarden's native autofill feature.

 ## Features